khulnasoft-lab/clix.py/docs/tutorial/subcommands/name-and-help.md

     """
     Create an item.
     """
-    typer.echo(f"Creating item: {item}")
+    clix.echo(f"Creating item: {item}")
 ```

 ...will create a command `create` with a help text of `Create an item`.

 ### Inferring name and help from `@app.callback()`

-The same way, if you define a callback in a `typer.Typer()`, the help text is extracted from the callback function's docstring.
+The same way, if you define a callback in a `clix.Clix()`, the help text is extracted from the callback function's docstring.

-And if that Typer app is added to another Typer app, the default name of the command is generated from the name of the callback function.
+And if that Clix app is added to another Clix app, the default name of the command is generated from the name of the callback function.

 Here's an example: